Background Image for Header:

 Explore the West Virginia Outdoor Learning Lab

-Welcome to the West Virginia Outdoor Learning Lab website!
-You’ll find information to take your Environmental Science, Technology, Engineering, and Math (E-STEM) knowledge to the next level!
+Welcome to the West Virginia Outdoor Learning Lab!
+You'll find information to take your Environmental Science, Technology, Engineering, and Math (E-STEM) knowledge to the next level!

 The goal of the WVOLL is to give you a sound appreciation of West Virginia’s water resources, the need to use them wisely, and to pass on the information to others in your life.
 Through the program, you’ll learn about nature and receive hands-on training by taking measurements using modern technology, making observations, and analyzing and recording data, just like a scientist!